International Egg Donation & Surrogacy: The Process From Consultation to Returning Home

 Establishing Parental Rights

-While nearing the end of the journey, the intended parent’s lawyer and supporting agency must establish legal parental rights.
-After the birth, intended parents will work with legal representation to establish parentage in the county where the child was born (surrogates typically give birth near where they live).
-After this has been established, parents can apply for a U.S. birth certificate for the child.
+While nearing the end of the journey, the IPs lawyer and supporting agency must establish legal parental rights.
+After the birth, IPs will work with legal representation to establish parentage in the county where the child was born (surrogates typically give birth near where they live).
+After this has been established, parents can apply for a U.S. birth certificate for the child, as well as a U.S passport if they wish.
+Hatch will ensure that international IPs that need a U.S passport to travel home receive the support and guidance they need.

 Every child born in the United States becomes a U.S. citizen by birth.
-An intended parent’s child might or might not become a citizen of their home country through parentage; it varies from country to country.
+An IPs child might or might not become a citizen of their home country through parentage; it varies from country to country.
 Citizenship should be discussed further with legal counsel.
+Hatch can refer highly experienced legal professionals to international IPs.

 Traveling Home

 Finally, the time has come to bask in the joys of having a newborn and travel home.
-Some intended parents choose to apply for a U.S. passport with a U.S. birth certificate and return via this method.
-In contrast, others apply for a visa at their home country's local consulate/embassy.
+Some IPs choose to apply for a U.S. passport and return via this method (Hatch will guide and support international IPs through this process with an experienced agent).
+In contrast, others apply for a visa/temporary travel document at their home country's local consulate/embassy.

 Meet Edvin, International Manager & Father Through Surrogacy

-“As my 1.5-year-old daughter was born through surrogacy and IVF in the US while I was a Swedish citizen living in Europe, I experienced all aspects of being an international intended parent—both positive and challenging.
+“As my 3-year-old daughter and newborn son was born through surrogacy and IVF in the US while I was residing abroad in Europe and China, I experienced all aspects of being an international intended parent—both positive and challenging.
 I’ve been in your shoes and understand how daunting—but also rewarding—it can be to initiate a surrogacy journey in the United States when living outside the country.
 That’s why I’m available to share my insights and experiences.
-Don’t hesitate to contact me with questions about being an international intended parent or book a consultation to learn how Hatch can provide the expertise you need to build your family.
+Don’t hesitate to contact me with questions about being an international intended parent or book a consultation to learn how Hatch and PFCLA can provide the expertise you need to build your family.
 I can’t wait to hear from you.”

 Book a Consultation With Edvin